vigji/cainjb/pages/page_08.md

 **Annotated text**:
-`Could I be developing a green-eyed streak?
-I investigated the body before me with the aid of a powerful glass.
-At least I always thought of it as powerful, because I never could quite understand how it worked.
-I knew I ought to have the body as long as possible.
+`Could I be developing a green-eyed streak?I investigated the body before me with the aid of a powerful glass.
+At least I always thought of it as powerful, because I never could quite understand how it worked.`

+`I knew I ought to have the body as long as possible.
 At last I was satisfied.
-I measured the distance carefully with my eye : a good forty inches, I made it.
-I gathered from his talk that Guido looked his last to-day on the sausage place---furtively I knew how excellent---and that Kilmarnock and Belmerino completely lost their heads.
-But whether or not this was cause and effect I couldn't make out.
-I wished for the hundredth time I had a better brain.
-Later she was wearing the same bow---I loathed bows myself---and that time he found them and trimmed the left end.
-Then he turned what he was holding a bit ; so that it pushed its way right through.
+I measured the distance carefully with my eye : a good forty inches, I made it.`

+`I gathered from his talk that Guido looked his last to-day on the sausage place---furtively I knew how excellent---and that Kilmarnock and Belmerino completely lost their heads.` Guido Fawkes/Guy Fawkes?; Kilmarnock and Belmerino completely lost their heads (A->E) executed Jacobite rising; plaque at Tower Hill

+`But whether or not this was cause and effect I couldn't make out. `

+`I wished for the hundredth time I had a better brain.
+Later she was wearing the same bow---I loathed bows myself---and that time he found them and trimmed the left end.` another appearance of a bow-wearing character in another page

+`Then he turned what he was holding a bit ; so that it pushed its way right through.
 Then he twiddled the black knobby thing, and Mr. Hall burst in upon us.
 The knobby thing was black and red.`

 Original page: